 You'll also need some string for tying, scissors and water containers.

-You can also buy noise reduction blankets to mask the white noise, but that's not recommended for your grow area.
+You can also buy noise reduction blankets to mask the white noise.

 Where to begin???